 (Kashmiri Muslims performing last rites of Kashmiri Hindu.)

 “I was happy to see you introducing Kashmiriyat,” Muzaffar Hussain Beig, PDP’s North Kashmir representative in Lok Sabha addressed the PM Narindra Modi in the All Party Meeting on August 13.
-“For us, it means a centrist between Shaivite Hinduism where unity of God, fraternity and equality of human being are its foundations, which was later supplemented and enriched by Sufiism.
+“For us, it means a centrist between Shaivite Hinduism where the unity of God, fraternity and equality of human being are its foundations, which was later supplemented and enriched by Sufiism.
 That is Kashmiriyat.”

 Beig, a former Deputy Chief Minister and a noted lawyer explained the enigmatic concept.
 “It has two facets– one is civilizational value and other is the political status.
-The unique status of Kashmir in Indian Union was necessary to preserve and foster its civilisational values and tradition.
+The unique status of Kashmir in the Indian Union was necessary to preserve and foster its civilisational values and tradition.
 It isn’t a Muslim identity but a mixed identity,” he said.
 “We need to build a counter narrative centered around this Kashmiriyat”.

 As Kashmiriyat has become part of the new trilogy (read with Jumhooriyat and Insaniyat) that Delhi is so keen to project as the new exit window from the ongoing crisis, everybody is asking: Yeh Kashmiriyat Washmiriyat Kya Hai?